Kinleyjigs/WEB102_CAP1/README.md

 # About this Repo

-This is a simple HTTP server built with Node.js that handles CRUD operations for a resource.
+This is a simple HTTP server built with Node.js that handles CRUD operations for an anime resource

 ## Getting Started
 ## Clone this repository